2034: A Novel of the Next World War: Background

 The authors wrote 2034: A Novel of the Next World War as a cautionary tale to urge readers to confront the dangerous realities of geopolitical rivalry between the United States and China.
 The authors drew on their personal experiences in war as inspiration, with Stavridis stating that the book's opening scene (which featured a freedom of navigation patrol in the South China Sea) was accurate to his experience as a commander of destroyers.

 Reception

 The Washington Post published a positive review, specifically directing praise at the book's prose and refusal to label the war as having been sparked by any specific political party.
 The New York Times and The Wall Street Journal praised the book's characters, especially their inner conflicts about the war and its origins.
 The New York Journal of Books was also positive, with the reviewer directing praise at the prose for being technically accurate while still being entertaining.
 Publishers Weekly praised the book for its depiction of war at a human level, noting that it did not delve into hardware specifics like other military thrillers.
 Kirkus was similarly positive, describing the book as "required reading for our national leaders."

+A sequel, 2054: A Novel, by the same authors, was published in March 2024.